 Extreme price events are the greatest source of risk for commodity-related businesses

-In March 2020, oil price collapsed more than 70% from its January peaks, causing severe losses to the industry and beyond.
-When oil prices declined by 40% in the last quarter of 2018, Trafigura reported losing $254 million and China’s Sinopec lost $690 million.
+In March 2020, oil price collapsed more than 70% from its January peaks, causing severe losses to the industry and beyond: RyanAir lost $325 million on their hedging positions; Vitol allegedly lost $1.6 billion; Hin Leong, one of Asia’s largest oil traders lost $3.8 billion and ABN Amro bank lost $1.4 billion.
+Similarly, when oil prices fell by 40% in the last quarter of 2018, Trafigura reported losing $254 million and China’s Sinopec lost $690 million.
 All the losses were attributed to these firms’ hedging transactions.

 Indeed, extreme price events such as these are far and away the greatest source of risk facing oil related businesses.
-From mid-2014 through 2015 commodity prices collapsed by over 50%.
+An earlier experience gave us an industry-wide case study reaffirming this principle: from mid-2014 through 2015 commodity prices collapsed by over 50%.

 The decline was disastrous for the mining industry, which includes oil and gas producers, resulting in a total after-tax loss of $227 billion for 2015, wiping off more than eight years’ worth of industry’s profits.